reverendmred/AthNFTS/README.md

-Notes:
+## Notes:
--Code is based upon Minty, GITHUB:yusefnapora/minty: a minimal NFT minting platform.
+-- Code is based upon Minty, GITHUB:yusefnapora/minty: a minimal NFT minting platform.
--Athnfts is built using Hardhat with waffle and ethers and the OpenZeppelin library.
+-- Athnfts is built using Hardhat with waffle and ethers and the OpenZeppelin library.
 Minty uses Pinata to store source files on IPFS.

 Work In Progress: